 This very blog you are reading right now was launched on January 1, 2015.
-In the first 9 months of 2015 I collected close to 3000 email subscribers and made $100,000 in revenue off this blog alone.
+In the first 9 months of 2015 I used a number of strategies to grow email list to 3000 email subscribers.
+With these 3,000 subscribers, I made $100,000 in revenue off this blog alone.
 My email subscribers either bought my 1-1 PR coaching program or my software.

 Bryan Harris (who used to coach me) also didn’t have a blog four years ago.
 He now has 100,000+ people subscribed to his blog.
-When he first launched an online course to his 10,000 subscribers a few years ago, he made $220,750 in the following 10 days after the launch.
+When he first launched an online course to his then 10,000 subscribers, he made $220,750 in the following 10 days after the launch.

 Here is his income by comparison:

-Now obviously he spent 500+ hours putting together the course, but what I’m saying is that he spent 0 hours on marketing the course.
-All he did is send an email to his own email list, these are people who already built some sort of relationships with Bryan through subscribing to his list.
+Now obviously he spent 500+ hours putting together the course, but he spent 0 hours on marketing it.
+All he did is send an email to his list.

-Here’s a graph of which marketing channels drove the most sales for Bryan:
+Here’s a graph of which channels drove the most sales for Bryan:

-The blue email graph is like a skyscraper standing amidst rows of mud huts huh?
-Ramit Sethi over at I Will Teach You to be Rich regularly uses email sell $400K+ worth of courses.
+The blue email graph is like a skyscraper standing amidst rows of mud huts.
+Ramit Sethi over at I Will Teach You to be Rich regularly uses email to sell $400K+ worth of courses.

 If you remember just one thing from this post, remember this: Email is the best way to sell stuff!

-Ok, ok so hopefully I’ve made my point clear.
-Email is your most important sales and marketing tool.
+Hopefully I’ve made my point clear.
 Email is money.
-But ‘¦ how do you actually build an email list?
+But ‘¦ how do you actually grow email list?

 These days, we treat our inboxes like sacred spaces.
-And most of us are careful about who we invite to it.
-In this post I’ll share the 7 most effective and proven tactics to grow your email list by 3X month over month (these tactics helped me grow my list from 0 in January of this year to 5,500 now in September).
+In this post I’ll share the 7 most effective and proven tactics to grow email list by 3X month over month.

 Ready?
 Let’s roll!